 Accessing equity through loan cash out

 One way to utilise your equity for investment is to cash out money through a home equity loan.
 The process works by getting your home valued and having the bank assess the amount of equity available.
-After working out the necessary figures, you’ll be able to borrow a certain amount (usually up to 80% of your property’s value) and use it towards investing.
-Essentially you’ll refinance your home loan at a higher amount than what you previously did, and cash out the remaining balance.
-This balance will be paid in cash rather than credit and will be available for you to use when you wish.
+After working out the figures, you can borrow up to 80% of your property’s value and use it towards investing.
+You’ll refinance your home loan at a higher amount and cash out the remaining balance, which is available to use when you wish.

-The main benefit of cashing out your equity through this route is that you’ll most likely be paying off your new loan through fixed repayments.
-With lower interest rates than other refinancing options and a traditional repayment structure you’ll begin paying off your debt sooner rather than later.
+The main benefit of cashing out your equity is that you’ll be paying off your new loan through fixed repayments.
+With lower interest rates than other refinancing options and a traditional repayment structure you’ll begin paying off your debt sooner.

-If you’re still in the process of looking for an investment property this could be a downside since you’ll essentially have to pay for a sum of money you haven’t used yet, however having the cashed out equity on standby in case an investment opportunity arises could prove beneficial.
+If you’re looking for an investment property this could be a downside since you have to pay for money you haven’t used, but having equity on standby in could be beneficial.
 You’ll also have the added benefit of not necessarily tying your new investment to your property of residence.
-Depending on how you have your loans structured, this could remove the risk of having your home repossessed should you default or be unable to service your investment or vice versa.
+Depending on your loan structure, this can remove the risk of having your home repossessed should you default or be unable to service your investment.

 Accessing equity through a line of credit loan

-Another way to use your current property for wealth creation is to apply for a line of credit (LOC) home loan.
-The amount of equity you have in your home can change the line of credit amount that you’re eligible to borrow or spend; however, put simply, a line of credit loan acts similarly to a credit card that uses your house as security.
+Another way to use your property for wealth creation is to apply for a line of credit (LOC) home loan.
+The amount of equity you have in your home can change the LOC amount you’re eligible to borrow or spend; however, a LOC loan acts similarly to a credit card that uses your house as security.

-You’ll have a set amount available for your use and can draw funds when it suits you for a certain time frame known as the “draw period”.
+You’ll have a set amount available for use and can draw funds during the “draw period”.
 During the draw period, you’ll only have to pay the interest based on the amount you draw or use.
-Some Line of Credit loans may also require you to make minimum monthly repayments.
-The draw period will depend on the terms and conditions of your loan, however most commonly goes on for 5-10 years.
+Some LOC loans may also require you to make minimum monthly repayments.
+The draw period depends on the terms and conditions of your loan, however most commonly goes on for 5-10 years.

-After the repayment period you’ll enter the “repayment period” whereby you’ll be required to repay the outstanding amount you’ve borrowed and interest by a certain time.
+After is the “repayment period”, where you’re required to repay the outstanding amount borrowed and interest by a certain time.
 During the repayment period you will no longer be able to draw money without refinancing again.

-The main benefit of a LOC loan is that it offers you a certain degree of flexibility and doesn’t require you to pay off debt straight away.
-Having funds on standby can be useful when you know you want to invest but haven’t yet found the right property and are actively searching the market.
+The main benefit of a LOC loan is that it offers flexibility and doesn’t require debts paid off straight away.
+Having funds on standby can be useful when you want to invest but are still searching the market.

 What types of investments can I make?

-If you’re planning on taking out a second mortgage and using the equity from your current home for investment purposes it would be beneficial to invest the money in something that usually grows in value over time and can partially service itself, i.e. property investments.
+If you’re planning on taking out a second mortgage and using your current home’s equity for investment, we recommend investing the money in something that grows in value over time and can partially service itself, i.e. property investments.

-If you’ve done your due diligence and have found a property located in a high demand area, chances of tenant vacancy could be low meaning that part of the rental income can be used to service the new loan.
+If you’ve found property in a high demand area, chances of tenant vacancy could be low, and that part of the rental income can help service the new loan.

-To ensure you’re investing in a high growth area make sure to research which suburbs and streets are in high demand and have continued to show positive growth over the years.
-Other factors that could affect growth are if the property is close by to public transport, schools, shopping centres or even hospitals.
+To ensure you’re investing in a high-growth area, research which suburbs are in high demand and shown positive growth over time.
+Other factors that could affect growth are if the property is close by to:

-Completing your due diligence is essential to making sure that you purchase the right property and that you aren’t required to service both your current mortgage and the investment.
+This is essential to making sure you purchase the right property and that you aren’t required to service your current mortgage and the investment.

-Another investment area to potentially use your equity in is in shares and stocks.
-However this route brings in another bunch of various factors to take into consideration such as the state of the stock market or whether you’re buying at a low or high.
-Overall, uses for equity can vary however if you’re looking to make financial returns, investing in property could be a good way to go.
+Another area to invest your equity in is shares, though you’ll need to consider the state of the stock market for this.
+But if you’re looking to make financial returns, investing in property could be a good way to go.

 How much can I borrow?

-How much you can borrow and release in capital (equity) again depends on the value of your home and how much you owe on your mortgage.
-To calculate your total equity amount you usually subtract the amount owing on your home loan from your property’s appraised value.
-However total equity and usable equity are two different amounts with the latter usually being 80% of your home’s current value minus your outstanding loans.
+How much you can borrow and release in capital (equity) depends on your home’s value and how much is owed on your mortgage.
+To calculate your total equity amount, subtract the amount owing on your home loan from your property’s appraised value.
+However total equity and usable equity are two different amounts, with the latter being 80% of your home’s current value minus your outstanding loans.

 Are there any risks I should know about?

 Depending on the way you structure your loans, there is the risk of losing your properties.
 This will usually occur if you use your residential property as security for your investment loan or your investment.
-For this reason it is usually advised to keep loans separated.
+For this reason it’s advised to keep loans separated.

 Another overall risk revolves around having a stable enough income to service both loans if required.
-One way to get rid of this risk is by hiring a property manager or agent that offers rental guarantees or to ensure you have landlord insurance.
+One way to avoid this is hiring a property manager or agent that offers rental guarantees, or ensure you have landlord insurance.